What are Template Function and Pipeline in Helm?

 How it works

-You will signup as a System Administrator for xFusion Corp Industries - a fictional company created as part of the KodeKloud Engineer program.
+You will sign up as a System Administrator for xFusion Corp Industries - a fictional company created as part of the KodeKloud Engineer program.
 You will be given a project brief and access to the project documentation, architecture diagrams, and systems.
-Once ready, you will be assigned various tasks that will need to be completed.
+Once ready, you will be assigned various tasks that are to be completed.

 More on Helm: